-One of the things I struggle this time of year is tying Thanksgiving with Christmas.
-It seems we focus a little on Thanksgiving and a lot on Christmas but fail to tie the two together.
+One of the things I struggle with this time of year is tying Thanksgiving with Christmas.
+It seems I focus a little on Thanksgiving and a lot on Christmas, but I fail to tie the two together.

 – fillable glass Christmas ornaments